clnsmth/maintainer/temp/README.md

-## A temporary directory for workflow results
+# temp
+A place to write workflow outputs.
+Is also web accessible.